Pat Hawkins (hurdler): Athletics

-Hawkins represented Brooklyn's Atoms Track Club, founded by Fred Thompson, later an assistant coach for the 1988 US Olympic track and field team.
+In college, Hawkins ran for the LIU Brooklyn Blackbirds team (now known as the LIU Sharks) in Long Island, New York.
+After graduating, she represented Brooklyn's Atoms Track Club, founded by Fred Thompson, later an assistant coach for the 1988 US Olympic track and field team.

 Hawkins was a four-time US national champion in the women's 200-meter hurdles from 1969 to 1972.
 In 1971, she set an American record in the 200-meter hurdles, improving upon her existing American record with a time of 26.1 seconds.
 She won a silver medal in the 100 meter dash at the 1971 USA Outdoor Track and Field Championships and a bronze medal at the 1972 USA Outdoor Track and Field Championships in the 200-meter hurdles.

 She won the US National Indoor Championship 60-meter dash in 1971.

-She was a member of the 1971 Pan American Games gold-medal-winning 4x100-meter relay team.
+She was a member of the 1971 Pan American Games gold medal-winning 4x100-meter relay team.

 Awards

 She won the women's track and field AAU prize in 1970.